DavidBjerreBjoerklund/RhinoToSlicer/Readme.md

   prefer a symlink for easier updates.
 2. Start Rhino, open **Tools → Options → Plug-ins**, and ensure the *RhinoToSlicer* plug-in is enabled.
-You can now trigger the helper by typing the `SendToPrusa` command, binding it to a toolbar button, or calling it from macros.
+You can now trigger the helper by typing the `Slice` command, binding it to a toolbar button, or calling it from macros.
 On first launch Rhino may need to load Python support before the command appears; running `EditPythonScript` once forces Rhino to refresh the plug-in cache.